onerandomusername/kubernetes-1/docs/_runbooks/postgresql-upgrade.md

 $ kubectl scale deploy --replicas 0 site metricity metabase bitwarden ...
 ```

+Take note of all services scaled down here, as they will need to be scaled back up in step 16.

 # Step 3 - Take a database dump and gzip

 Using `pg_dumpall`, dump the contents of all databases to a `.sql` file.